Risk-Team/trainings/STP/README.md

 This repository contains all the necessary information and material for the mission to São Tomé and Príncipe in November/December 2025.

-## Day 1  afternoon - Introduction and report overview (Monday 1st December)
+## Day 1  afternoon - Introduction and report overview

 | Time        | Slides                                             |
 |-------------|----------------------------------------------------|